-Contact Berkowitz and Hanna LLC to Discuss Your Hospital Malpractice Case
+Contact Our Dedicated Attorneys to Discuss Your Hospital Malpractice Case

 It is important to have an experienced medical malpractice lawyer on your side from the very beginning to ensure the best outcome of your case.
-The attorneys at Berkowitz and Hanna LLC will aggressively defend your rights, seeking fair compensation for the injuries you receive.
+Our skilled lawyers will aggressively defend your rights, seeking fair compensation for the injuries you receive.
 We will also handle the insurance companies involved, and refer you to the right healthcare providers so that you can focus on recovery and getting your life back.

-If you believe you or a loved one has been harmed by hospital negligence, contact a Connecticut hospital malpractice lawyer at Berkowitz and Hanna LLC for qualified legal representation today.
+If you believe you or a loved one has been harmed by hospital negligence, contact a knowledgegable Connecticut hospital malpractice lawyer for qualified legal representation today.
 Call us at (866) 479-7909 or send us a free consultation request.

 - Bridgeport Hospital Malpractice